-Author Contributions.
-All authors contributed to the conception of the work, to data processing and to writing of the paper.
-G.A.A. drafted the manuscript with inputs from V.A.B., T.K., and Z.Y.
+Author contributions.
+All authors contributed to the conception of the work, data processing, and writing of the paper.
+GAA drafted the manuscript with input from VAB, TK, and ZY.

 Competing interests.
-The Authors declare no conflict of interests.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-G.A.A. acknowledges funding by RFBR according to the research project No 19-05-00534.
-The manuscript has been initiated during a visit of G.A.A. to the Land in the Earth System Department of the Max Planck Institute of Meteorology in 2017.
+Georgii A. Alexandrov acknowledges funding by the Russian Foundation for Basic Research under research project no. 19-05-00534.
+The paper was initiated during a visit of Georgii A. Alexandrov to the Land in the Earth System Department of the Max Planck Institute of Meteorology in 2017.
 The comments of anonymous reviewers helped us to improve the original manuscript.